-- Review, advise and make recommendations to the Board on systems, policies, processes and performance and put plans in place to mitigate any health, safety, human rights, climate, environment and sustainability matters. - Consider matters arising out of Ampol's activities and the impact of those activities on employees, contractors, customers and suppliers, and the communities and environments in which Ampol operates. - Approve the internal audit annual plan and internal audit charter in relation to health, safety, environment and sustainability. - Assess the appropriateness of Ampol's safety, environment and sustainability practices to manage material risks. - Review sustainability issues including climate change, human rights, resource efficiency, responsible procurement practices, community activities and investment and business ethics. - Undertake site visits and receive periodic updates/ reports/presentations from management and subject matter experts as required to discharge its responsibilities.
+- Review, advise and make recommendations to the Board on systems, policies, processes and performance relating to health, personal and process safety, environmental performance, climate-related risks and opportunities, community activities and investment, human rights, resource efficiency, responsible procurement and ESG matters, which arise out of and address Ampol's activities and the impact of those activities on employees, contractors, customers and suppliers, and the communities and environments in which Ampol operates. - Approve the internal audit annual plan and internal audit charter in relation to health, safety, environment and sustainability. - Assess the appropriateness and adequacy of Ampol's safety, environment and sustainability practices to manage material risks. - Review sustainability issues including climate change, human rights, resource efficiency, responsible procurement practices, community activities and investment and business ethics. - Undertake site visits and receive periodic presentations from subject matter experts as required to discharge its responsibilities.